Gravity (2013 film): Scientific accuracy

 Former astronaut Chris Hadfield was critical of Gravity's portrayal of astronauts, particularly its depiction of Bullock's character, saying "When she's faced with a problem, she's panicking and has no idea what to do.
 George Clooney is driving around like some sort of space cowboy and he's the only one who has any idea what's going on.
 I think it set back a little girl's vision of what a woman astronaut can be an entire generation."
 In contrast, Vanessa Reich-Shackelford from Westcoast Women in Engineering, Science and Technology while considering the character of Dr. Ryan Stone wrote: "I came to realize that writers Alfonso (also director) and Jonás Cuarón had created one of the most positive representation of a woman in STEM on screen so far."

+Technical observations

 Astrophysicist Neil deGrasse Tyson, astronomer and skeptic Phil Plait, and veteran NASA astronaut and spacewalker Scott E. Parazynski have offered comments about some of the most "glaring" inaccuracies.
 The Dissolve characterized these complaints as "absurd", problems "only an astrophysicist would find".

+In the movie, an impact in one orbital plane is shown to affect characters present at a different orbital plane.
+Also, these characters are depicted as being able to travel to a third orbital plane relatively easily.
+In reality, the debris field created by a destroyed communications satellite would likely not impact the Hubble Space Telescope which is where the shuttle Explorer is at the beginning of the film.
+Likewise, the significant differences between orbital parameters of the Hubble Space Telescope and the International Space Station would have made it impossible to travel between the two spacecraft (which is what the movie has the heroes do using only Kowalski's MMU) without precise preparation, planning, calculation, the appropriate technology, and a large quantity of fuel at the time.

-Examples of differences from reality include:
+Further examples of differences from reality include: